 But I couldn’t really place either in the drama so I was lost a bit through episode 9 and, to be honest, not really caring.
 Anyway, Wisting went too far in trying to solve the case himself.
 Having finally persauaded Line to team up with him, they discovered that Ravnberg’s friend, the one who took his dog in, was wearing an axe in his back but that the Police were far keener on arresting Wisting for Obstruction of Justice.

-Meanwhile, young benjamin was following Daniel Flom, with hammer and one of the other members of Wisting’s team, whose name I never got over five weeks, in hot pursuit.
+Meanwhile, young Benjamin was following Daniel Flom, with Hammer and one of the other members of Wisting’s team, whose name I never got over five weeks, in hot pursuit.
 Converging pursuers, but not so.
 They were the red herring: Flom had retreated somewhere isolated to hang himself, but Benjamin saved his life.
-There was a moment that rose above the general fare as Flom admitted that, yes, he had a thing for scantily old sixteen year old blondes, but that he only took photos. he had sublimated his kink into photographs, but he never touched them.
+There was a moment that rose above the general fare as Flom admitted that, yes, he had a thing for scantily clad sixteen year old blondes, but that he only took photos. he had sublimated his kink into photographs, but he never touched them.

 Wisting and Line are on their way to the right place, though somehow the pathetic Frank, plus rifle, had gotten there before them, not that there seemed to be an explanation why.
 More time was given to Line’s renewed relationship with Tommy, the man who ‘ruined her life’, being caught with her with speed and cocaine, and crashing Line out of Police College.
 Except that they were her drugs and he took the blame and he ruined his life for her sake.
 If the whole Tommy thing had been of any significance instead of just passing interest, this would have mattered.
 As it was, Wooden Wisting didn’t react to this revelation at all.